MFT | AS2

 Cloud Based File Transfer

 Cloud-based file transfer involves hosting and sharing your files on a remote server owned by a third-party vendor.
 Instead of investing time and resources into managing on-premises servers, companies can use these cloud-based servers to access and manage their data.
 Workforce members simply log in and share files through the software provided by the vendor.
 This vendor is responsible for maintaining, updating, and fixing any issues with the software involved.
+This approach has become increasingly popular as businesses shift toward remote work and digital operations.
 Cloud-based file transfer offers these advantages:

 • Greater Scalability and Flexibility: Cloud-based file transfer offers flexible resource allocation, allowing organizations to easily scale as they need, based on their changing requirements.
 This adaptability enables organizations to quickly adjust to changes in user demand and file transfer volumes, ensuring efficient operations and resource utilization.